Rajarajeswari Medical College and Hospital: Education

 The college has Ground + 5 floors and offers UG, PG and super specialty courses in various disciplines.
 With a massive built area of 40,000 sqft, the Central Library stocks more than 10,000 volumes in medical and allied health sciences.
 Both Indian and foreign journals are subscribed to and are pretty much available at the departmental libraries.
 The Wi-Fi enabled Digital library is available where the students can refer to thousands online volumes through Helinet.

 The Medical Museum at RRMCH comprises 350 dissected specimens and more than 1000 models that enable students to add an extra dimension to medical learning.

 Highlights

 Since 2006, functions held at RajaRajeswari Medical College and Hospital have attracted notable guests.
 These include Dr. Madhavan Nair former ISRO chief, Mr. H. Muniyappa, Minister of State for Railway Ministry, Bharat Ratna Dr. Abdul Kalam Mr. Anil Kumble, and Dr. Ian Anderson and Dr. Francis G. Dunn, former chairmen of the Royal College of Physicians and Surgeons, The college has a fleet of 22 buses and two battery operated vehicles.

-Rankings

-The institution has been marked number 7 in the survey conducted by Education World magazine.